ImMacky/Luck-Network/README.md

 ## Luck Network Github

-Our Github's main purpose is for posting the Full Weekly Update Logs and letting everyone be aware of what little changes are going on with the Server using our #📃】github-changes channel in our Discord!
+Our Github's main purpose is for posting the Full Weekly Update Logs and letting everyone be aware of what little changes are going on with the Server using our #📃github-changes channel in our Discord!

 ## Links